XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 drwxr-xr-x  7 user1 user1    4096 Dec 12 13:04 .azure -> /mnt/c/Users/user1/.azure
 ```

-Running the following commands will create a new `.azure` folder in your current working directory and tell `azure-cli` to use that folder to store it's login data.
+Running the following commands will create a new `.azure` folder in your current working directory and tell `azure-cli` to use that folder to store its login data.
 Remember that the `export` command only is per terminal.
 You can make the config persistent by adding the export command to your `.bashrc` file located in your home folder.

 ```shell